Why Bother, and Other Questions

 EMPLOYEE OF THE WEEK:

-Next Week: Maybe the office party was okay, after all?
+Next Week: Sara has questions, B.L.
+Zebub has… answers?
 Read it early, and with author commentary, on Patreon!

 EMPLOYEE OF THE WEEK: